 - Premium liability: A premium liability arises from promotional programs to entice customers to buy your products in exchange for a premium.
 A famous example of a premium would be the annual Starbucks planner.
 If customers can collect a certain number of stars for every beverage ordered, they can get the planner for free.
 Since it’s impossible to ascertain the actual number of redemptions, the U.S. GAAP requires Starbucks to use estimates and record a contingent liability.

-- Environmental liabilities: This liability arises from noncompliance with environmental safety regulations of the EPA.
+- Environmental liabilities: This liability arises from noncompliance with environmental safety regulations of the US Environmental Protection Agency (EPA).

 A liability is a major component of the accounting equation.
 In a small business, these usually are simple because they only pertain to basic things, like A/P, loans, salaries, and taxes.
 However, as your business grows and needs to comply with the US GAAP, there are other types that you must consider for accounting purposes.